-- When you are changing the name of company then you will need a new handler on Twitter, Instagram etc. Remember, that your most willing can be taken.
+- When you are changing the name of the company then you will need a new handler on Twitter, Instagram, etc. Remember, that your most willing can be taken.
 It also will take some time to gain it.

-- Be prepared for complications with preparing new advertising materials such as folders, catalogues, branded gadgets etc. Make sure everything is prepared smoothly and on-time.
+- Be prepared for complications with preparing new advertising materials such as folders, catalogs, branded gadgets, etc. Make sure everything is prepared smoothly and on-time.

 - Chronology – that’s the keyword.
 Create a ‘to-do’ list, order tasks, and estimate how much time you need for every task – it will be easier to meet the deadline using this method.

 If rebranding also concerns the change of name, we must remember about the necessary formal obligations.
 To be honest, you don’t have to change the name in the registry at all.
 There are two routes of action that we can consider:

 The simple way – Start using the new name as a trading name, but retain the old one in the registry (in your agreements, contracts and invoices).
 In practice, it means that you will need to add a short statement on your documents such as ’THE NEW NAME’ is a trading name of ‘THE OLD NAME’.
 This is applicable to your invoices too: